 The right eye was done, one more to go.

-15 minutes after I entered the operating theatre, the procedure was complete.
+15 minutes after I entered the operating theater, the procedure was complete.
 I was relieved!

 After the surgery

-I had to take a 2-hour bus trip home and this is when the anaesthetic started wearing off and the happiness I felt after leaving EyeMedi seemed like a distant memory.
+I had to take a 2-hour bus trip home and this is when the anesthetic started wearing off and the happiness I felt after leaving EyeMedi seemed like a distant memory.

 LASEK eye surgery recovery time – The aftermath

 As is expected with any form of surgery, there is pain during the healing process.

 If you choose LASIK instead of LASEK, you won’t have to go through this pain (but you may have other issues in the future).

 This recovery process can range from slight discomfort to severe torture.
 I guess I was one of the unlucky ones who experienced the worst of the worst!